coralblocks/CoralQueue/README.md

 <img src="images/Mux.png" alt="Multiplexer" width="50%" height="50%" />

 The Multiplexer allows multiple producer threads sending messages to the multiplexer and a single consumer thread receiving messages from the multiplexer, all running inside the same JVM.
+A multiplexer can be static (with a fixed number of producers) or dynamic (new producers can join at any time).

 ## Demultiplexer